Bokaro Steel City

 Marafari is the oldest settlement in Bokaro which was just a village during the time of Mughals and Sultanates.
 The nearby cities of Purulia was ruled by Maharaja of Kashipur.
 Manbhum region also covered Bokaro which was ruled by Mughal and Sultanates.
-During British rule, Chas - a suburban area of Bokaro was notified.
-After independence, it became a part of Jharkhand state.
+After independence, it became a part of Bihar state.
 Bokaro Steel City is the headquarters of the Bokaro District as well as Koylanchal range (Bokaro, Dhanbad and Giridih) and is also one of the headquarters of the Police IG zone, apart from Ranchi and Dumka, covering seven districts- Hazaribagh, Dhanbad, Giridih, Koderma, Chatra, Bokaro, and Ramgarh (North Chotanagpur Division).

 Bokaro has emerged as a commercial, industrial, healthcare, sports, educational and startup hub.
 It is India's first global active city (GAC).
-The city hosts tourist spots such as Jawaharlal Nehru Biological Park, Pindrajora, Tenughat Dam etc. It is home to Steel Authority of India, Bharat Petroleum Corporation Limited, Oil and Natural Gas Corporation, Jaypee Cement, Orica, Vedanta Resources, Dalmia Cement, Electrosteel Castings and various other industries.
+Private property is absent in the city, with all property being public-owned.
+Despite this, the city has a cosmopolitan culture with people belonging to different ethnicity from South India as well as North India, representing its unique attributes, giving the city the character of Mini India while having heavy an influence of Bihari and Bengali culture.
+The city hosts tourist spots such as Jawaharlal Nehru Biological Park, Pindrajora, Tenughat Dam etc. It has multiple big corporations operating such as Steel Authority of India, Bharat Coking Coal Limited, Bharat Petroleum Corporation Limited, Damodar Valley Corporation, Oil and Natural Gas Corporation, INOX Group, Jaypee Cement, Orica, Vedanta Resources, Dalmia Cement, Electrosteel Castings and various other industries.
+It lies on the mineral-rich Chota Nagpur Plateau and a Coal Bed Methane(Gas) reserves of 45 billion cubic metres.
+It has one of the most important coalfields of India in nearby areas which are Jharia, Kulti, West Bokaro, East Bokaro and Ramgarh.